 How to Prevent M&A Deal Fatigue

-February 23, 2021 - While the quality of assets and the business are the primary focus in mergers and acquisitions, every deal is just as much a physical and emotional process as a financial one.
-Like any emotional process, fatigue is a very real element of every transaction, whether buying, selling, investing, or financing.
-Deal fatigue can even kill the entire transaction – but with the right education and planning, you can minimize or avoid roadblocks.
+August 11, 2022 - While the quality of assets and the business remain the primary focus in mergers and acquisitions, every deal garners some sort of psychical and emotional toll.
+Like any emotional process, fatigue is a very real element in transaction, whether buying, selling, investing, or financing.
+Deal fatigue can even kill the entire transaction–but with the right education and planning, you can minimize or avoid its effects.

-Avoiding M&A deal fatigue is a process of planning, setting expectations, educating both parties, and sticking to the plan.
+Avoiding M&A deal fatigue requires setting expectations, educating both parties, and sticking to the process plan.

 What is Deal Fatigue, and What Causes It?

 In the context of mergers and acquisitions, deal fatigue is the mental and emotional exhaustion that sets in as a transaction stretches on.
 Deal fatigue can cause sellers to "shut down" (stop engaging in meaningful conversations) due to feelings of frustration, irritation, and helplessness, creating new barriers for the deal and exacerbating ones that might already exist.

 The causes of deal fatigue can be as unique as the deal itself.
 These are just a few scenarios we have seen lead to M&A deal fatigue: